sebastianzainali/sebastianzainali.github.io/tabs/links.md

   # To change order of the Categories, simply change order. (you don't need to change list order.)
   category:
-    - title: "JekyII / Liquid"
+    - title: "Courses at Malardalen University"
       type: id_jekyiiliquid
       color: "gray"